 IRLAB’s project portfolio is based on the company’s research platform ISP and contains a growing number of candidates in development.

 Mesdopetam (IRL790) is a dopamine D3 receptor antagonist in development for the treatment of PD-LIDs, troublesome dyskinesias commonly occurring after treatment with levodopa, and psychosis in Parkinson’s disease.
-The upcoming Phase IIb/III study aims to evaluate the effect of mesdopetam in patients with Parkinson’s disease affected by troublesome dyskinesias.
-The planned primary outcome measure is change in daily hours of ON-time without troublesome dyskinesia (“Good ON”) as assessed with 24-hour patient reported diaries.
+A Phase IIb/III study started in November 2020 to evaluate the effect of mesdopetam in patients with Parkinson’s disease affected by troublesome dyskinesias, PD-LIDs.
+The primary outcome measure is change in daily hours of ON-time without troublesome dyskinesia (“good ON-time”) as assessed with 24-hour patient home diaries.